cloud-carbon-footprint/cloud-carbon-footprint/CONTRIBUTING.md

 ## Hawkeye 👁
 - Used to check node packaging and vulnerability
 - This will run along every pre-commit hook
-- to run isolated, cd into server or client and run: `npx hawkeye scan`
+- to run isolated, cd into server or client and run: `yarn hawkeye scan`
 - You can learn more about Hawkeye [here](https://github.com/hawkeyesec/scanner-cli)

 ---